weekendesk/kubernetes-the-hard-way/docs/03-compute-resources.md

 ### Kubernetes Public IP Address

+A few word about an instance having a public IP.
-If an instance has a public IP, the IP will be different if the machine reboots.
+If an instance has a public IP (configuration parameter to enable in the instance configuration), the IP will be different if the machine reboots.
 If a machine has an Elastic IP, the IP will be the same after a reboot.

 > An [external load balancer](https://aws.amazon.com/elasticloadbalancing/) will be created later to expose the Kubernetes API Servers to remote clients.
-You need to allocate a static IP address that will be attached to the load balancer fronting the Kubernetes API Servers: go to the Elastic IP panel and create a new Elastic IP.
+You need to allocate a static IP address that will be attached to the load balancer fronting the Kubernetes API Servers: go to the Elastic IP panel and create a new Elastic IP (by choosing an elastic IP and not a public IP for the ELB, the IP will be static accross reboot, as seen previously).
 You do not need to assign this IP to anything at this moment, but the creation of the public IP is needed for the generation of SSL certificates, because you are going to use that IP address in the certificates.

 During the installation process, kubernetes instances (masters and nodes) must have a public IP so you can execute commands on them using ssh.
 The default public IP that instance can have will be enough.

-So for the whole installation process, allocate an Elastic IP for each master and each node, you will delete them at the end of the installation process and only the external load balancer will have its own public IP.

-But you can't associate for now an Elastic IP to an instance: an AWS VPC needs an Internet gateway to be internet-routable (go on the internet from the VPC instances, and join the instances from Internet).
-So you need to create an Internet gateway for your VPC in order to associate an Elastic IP to the VPC instances.
+Now, an AWS VPC needs an Internet gateway to be internet-routable (meaning: go on the internet from the VPC instances, and join the instances from Internet).
+So you need to create an Internet gateway for your VPC.
 To enable access to or from the Internet for instances in a VPC, you must do the following:

 * Attach an Internet gateway to your VPC:
   * Open the AWS VPC console, go to the Internet Gateways section.
 Click on the Create Internet Gateway button.